 Months of entry

 Religious lives are lived out in specific localities, from busy urban neighbourhoods to rural and coastal communities.
-The department is particularly interested in historical or ethnographic research oriented towards experiences of locality and the development of spatial approaches to religion.
+The Religious Studies discipline at the OU is particularly interested in historical or ethnographic research oriented towards experiences of locality and the development of spatial approaches to religion.
 Current research in this area includes extensive ethnographic study in Glastonbury, work on urban/religious affect in relation to social movements, and historical and ethnographic research in shifts in the sites of religion in the city.

 We welcome applications in areas that correspond with current staff research interests.
 We look for detailed and well thought-out proposals, which set out specific research questions and outline the originality of your topic or approach.
 We encourage you to discuss your ideas informally before submitting an application; to do so please contact the department.

 Please see The Open University website http://www.open.ac.uk/postgraduate/research-degrees/fees-and-funding

 - Dr Paul-Francois Tremlett

 - +44 (0)1908 652032